sucodelarangela/orange-notes/README.md

 This project was developed for a challenge proposed by the company [FCamara](https://www.fcamara.com.br/) as preparation for their Selection and Training Program, which happens periodically.
 It works as a simulation of the final stage of the Program, which is a 15-day-long _**hackathon**_.
 However, in this challenge, the projects are developed individually instead of in groups.

 _In case you want to see the project developed by my team during the last Program, you can visit [this repo](https://github.com/catiuu/TechnicalShare_FCamara_front)._

+### 🩹 Improvements needed

+-   When trying to save the card without changing the existing data, an error occurs and the page stops responding.
+In this case, hit **F5** to reload the page (the current data is not lost);
+-   Review login form validation on _submit_ and not only on _blur_, adding specific error messages;
+-   When creating new tasks inside the cards, reset the value of the _input_ at every new task added (the way it is now, when resetting the _input_ the tasks is saved with empty value);
+-   Implementing login system with authentication;
+-   Replace json-server with relational database.

 ### ⚙️ How to use it